zaitrarrio/boxparts/docs/contributing.md

-# Contributing to Autoparts
+# Contributing to Box Parts

 ### Getting Started

 Before building a new part ensure you have updated the repo.
-Run `parts update` within your Nitrous box in order to do this.
+Run `parts update` within your Codio box in order to do this.

 ### Package Guidelines

-Autoparts packages are located in `lib/autoparts/packages`.
+Box Parts packages are located in `lib/autoparts/packages`.
 Please follow the [Ruby Styleguide](https://github.com/styleguide/ruby) when building a part.

 In order to create a new package you will need to provide the following information when creating a pull request:

 * Package Name
 * Version
 * Description
-* Category (A list of categories can be found within [lib/autoparts/category.rb](https://github.com/nitrous-io/autoparts/blob/master/lib/autoparts/category.rb))
+* Category (A list of categories can be found within [lib/autoparts/category.rb](https://github.com/codio/boxparts/blob/master/lib/autoparts/category.rb))
 * Source URL (official release source which package will always be located at)
 * Source filetype (the extension of the source file)
 * SHA-1 hash of the source package (You can run `sha1sum` against the source file or [generate](http://hash.online-convert.com/sha1-generator) a SHA-1 hash with the source file)